melaniehoff/folderpoetry/README.md

 ### This workshop assumes no coding experience and simultaneously takes the position that everyone who interacts with computers in some way is already a programmer.

+- Intros: What is the story
+- Intentions
+- Longer Intros
+- History of SFPC
+- A reintroduction to computers & computing
+    - Folder/File systems
+- Handy shortcuts
+- Sentence activity
+- house folder activity
+- bash profile
+- Folder Poetry

 **A New Relationship with Computers**

 Old Habits Die Hard or How to Use a (Mac) Computer